Significant noise improvement in a Kinetic Inductance Phonon-Mediated detector by use of a wideband parametric amplifier: Resonator noise calibration

 \section{Resonator noise calibration}

+In this section, we detail the operation of the KIPM resonators with the KI-TWPA on and off, and demonstrate the noise improvement achievable for an actual experiment.
+Details of the readout scheme are summarized in Sec. \ref{sec:setup}.

-The VNA data of each resonance was fit to the following form from Ref. \cite{khalil2012}:
+The complex VNA transmission data, $S_{21}$, of each resonator (an example of the modulus $|S_{21}|$ across the entire band is shown in Fig.~\ref{fig:schematic} bottom right) was fit to the following form from Ref. \cite{khalil2012}:

 for complex coupling quality factor $\hat{Q}_c$\footnote{$\hat{Q}_c$ is now complex to account for impedance mismatches along the feedline.} parameterized in terms of its inverse magnitude and phase $\phi$, complex off-resonance transmission $a$, cable delay $\tau$, and resonant frequency detuning $x=(\nu - \nu_r)/\nu_r$.

-The raw IQ data were converted into an idealized form by using the VNA fit parameters and the logarmithically spaced IQ timestreams shown in Fig. \ref{fig:IQ} Top Left.
-An example of the on-resonance idealized $S_{21}$ data is displayed with the KI-TWPA both on and off.
+The varying linewidths and line-shapes of the resonators is believed to arise from impedance mismatches either caused by spurious EM modes from wiring, feedline geometry, or the enclosure (see Appendix \ref{app:KIPMnonideal}).

+After the raw VNA data is fit to \ref{eq:s21}, the extracted parameters can be used to transform the data into an idealized $S_{21}$:

+where $Q_c^{-1}=|\hat{Q}_c|^{-1}\cos{\phi}$.
+Note the inverted nature of the cosine projection.
+In words, the idealized transmission $S_{21,\text{ ideal}}$ divides out the cable delay $\tau$ and off-resonance transmission $a$ as well as projects the resonance circle onto the real-axis, eliminating $\phi$.
+The noise timestreams, both on- and off-resonance, are also corrected in this way.
+The idealized versions of the VNA data and overlain timestream data from MKID \#5 are shown in Fig.~\ref{fig:IQ} top left\footnote{We expect $Q_r<Q_c$ and thus $\operatorname{Re}[S_{21,\text{ ideal}}]>0$.
+That is not observed in Fig.~\ref{fig:IQ} top left.
+In the raw data, the circle is significantly rotated, so the simple interpretation of impedance mismatches as per Ref. \cite{khalil2012} may not be complete.
+See Appendix \ref{app:KIPMnonideal} for further discussion.}.
 The improvement in readout noise can be seen directly as a decrease in the scatter of the noise points.
-At low readout powers, the conversion to the idealized $S_{21}$ has an uncertainty that is dominated by the size estimation of the resonance circle in the IQ plane, and it is this uncertainty that is propagated into the error bars seen in Fig. \ref{fig:improvement} Top.

 Next, deviations about the mean idealized $S_{21}$ were computed as a function of time $t$ and cast as $\delta S_{21}(t)$.
 The timestreams were converted into a \textit{quasiparticle basis} ($\kappa_1$, $\kappa_2$) using the relation,

-where $\alpha$ is the kinetic inductance fraction of the film and $\kappa_{1,2}(T_0,\nu_r,\Delta)$ are derived from \textit{Mattis-Bardeen} theory \cite{mattis1958theory} and represent the film conductivity response to changing quasiparticle density.
+where $\alpha$ is the kinetic inductance fraction of the film and $\kappa_{1,2}(T_0,\nu_r,\Delta)$ are derived from \textit{Mattis-Bardeen} theory \cite{mattis1958theory} evaluated at base temperature $T_0$=40~mK, and represent the film conductivity response to changing quasiparticle density $n_{\rm qp}$.
 For small perturbations in the density, these orthogonal deviations can be used to identify $\delta n_{\rm qp}$.